 We asked our partner lawyers in Paraguay for the practical detail.
 Their candid answer: it is all written in the regulation, but in practice nobody — not even the DNM staff applying it — yet knows exactly how every case will be judged.
 Our level of certainty here is the same as theirs.
 For now, the only thing anyone can rely on is common sense: the spirit of the law is simply that you genuinely prove you are solvent.
 With that caveat, here is their current reading.

 - How much income do I need to show?
 The law names no amount.
-As a rule of thumb, expect to declare at least the Paraguayan minimum wage — on the order of USD 500–600 a month.
+As a rule of thumb, expect to declare at least the Paraguayan minimum wage — ₲3,044,000, roughly USD 400 a month (from July 2026) — and, to be safe, ideally a little more, on the order of USD 600 a month.
 (This is a common-sense benchmark from our partners, not a figure written into the resolution.)

 - What counts as proof of foreign income?
 A contract that states what you do, how much you earn and what your activity is — apostilled — backed up by a bank statement showing that you actually receive the income you claim.